 Fire Effects, Carbon, and Forest Regeneration - The research and goals associated with this study are divided into two phases, where the first phase is based on an observational study involving data collection from the CFI permanent plots established throughout the forest.
 This analysis forms the basis for estimating direct impacts of the fire on vegetation, fire hazards, and carbon stocks.
 A second phase of research is based on a manipulative experiment looking at the influence of salvage logging and site preparation techniques on post-fire forest recovery.

-Noncommercial use firewood, rock and mushroom gathering permits are issued by appointment only.
+Personal use permits for gathering firewood, rock and mushrooms are issued in person by appointment only.

 For special activities or events, a Special Use Permit may be issued by Forest staff through the application process.
 Contact the Boggs Mountain Demonstration State Forest at 707-928-4378.